Reading Time: 3 minutes

 What’s more, they can take a toll on your health.
 Stimulant addiction can lead to unhealthy weight loss, stomach pain and even high blood pressure, potentially putting you at risk for stroke or heart disease.

-About The Raleigh House
+Recovering from Simulant Addiction at The Raleigh House

 The Raleigh House is a residential treatment center located in Denver that seeks to treat the whole person, not just the addiction, through a comprehensive approach to recovery that includes the mental, physical, spiritual, emotional and social aspects.
 Fill out our form or contact us today to learn more about our stimulant addiction treatment program.